Meet Kai: BIM Master's student

-Kai from Australia is studying for his master’s in BIM & Digital Built Environments to help develop his career as a digital construction expert in the UK.
+Kai from Australia is studying for his master’s in BIM and Digital Built Environments to help develop his career as a digital construction expert in the UK.
 Read on to find out how the course is helping him improve his cross-discipline knowledge.

 Journey to the University of Salford